jobo1111/MAIS_202/Final_Project/README.md

 retrieved from Kaggle.

 ## Running the app
 To run the app, install all the packages in requirements.txt.
+Then move to the model directory and download the [data](https://www.kaggle.com/c/birdsong-recognition/data).
 Then change to the main directory ​ and run the following code
 ```bash
 python ./model/model.py